-How to Share Photos and Videos From Camera to Shared Library on iPhone
+How to Share Photos from iPhone Camera to Shared Library

-iOS 16 introduces a neat little way to share pictures and videos with your friends and family using iCloud Shared Photo Library.
-When you use this feature, you and other participants can host pictures from a specific date or those with specific people inside a Shared Library where everyone can view, add, and edit content in one place.
+Apple offers a way to share pictures and videos with your friends and family using the iCloud Shared Photo Library feature.
+With this feature, you and others can host pictures from a specific date or photos with specific people inside a Shared Library where everyone can view, add, and edit content.

-How to enable Shared Library for iOS Camera
+How to enable Shared Library for iPhone Camera

-In order to share pictures to Shared Library directly from your camera, you need to set up Shared Library first on your iPhone (on iOS 16) and then have Sharing from Camera option enabled inside your Shared Library.
+To share pictures to Shared Library directly from your camera, you need to set up Shared Library first on your iPhone and then have the Sharing from Camera option enabled inside your Shared Library.
 If you don’t enable this feature inside your iPhone settings, the Shared Library option won’t show up inside the Camera app.

 Once you’ve configured the Sharing from Camera option, you can proceed to the next section to capture photos and send them to the Shared Library.

-How to share photos and videos to Shared Library directly from Camera
+How to share photos to Shared Library directly from Camera

 This will also work when recording videos, slow-mo shots, portraits, and panorama pictures.